drake463/DM-DMS-Fold/README.md

 DMS-Fold is a modified version of OpenFold.
 See [OpenFold's Github](https://github.com/aqlaboratory/openfold) for instructions on installing openfold dependencies and conda requirements.

 DMS-Fold weights can be downloaded from https://huggingface.co/drake463/DMS-Fold/tree/main.
-The path to the weights can be specified via '--checkpoint_path', which by default is not set.
+The path to the weights can be specified via '--openfold_checkpoint_path', which by default is not set.

 ## Formatting DMS Input CSV